 Her interest for women’s place in society in general and the arts in particular, led her to create the ongoing series Her and HIStory to highlight famous duos of women and men artists.
 She also makes a point of featuring, in the dialogs she composes, women who played an important role in the life of famous artists such as fellow artists, art dealers, patrons and muses.

-In 2019 she had a solo show with Michele Mariaud Gallery, NY and was a guest artist of Museum Week.
+In 2019 she had a solo show with Michele Mariaud Gallery, NY and was the guest artist of Museum Week in NY.
 In December 2019, she presented an installation during the Miami art week at SCOPE Miami Beach with Kahn Gallery.
-In June 2020, her work was in the exhition CONCEPT at the CICA Museum in Korea.
-She is an ArtCan member, a non profit community of artists.
+In June 2020, her work was in the exhibition CONCEPT at the CICA Museum in Korea and her artwork now belongs to their permanent collection.

 In 2018, 2019 and 2020, she was invited to contribute to the UK charity auction of Art on a Postcard, supported by famous artists such as Damien Hirst, Boy George, Cicely Brown or Marina Abramovic.